 In both of these examples, self-supervised learning allows AI models to learn from the data itself, making them more adaptable and less reliant on human-labeled data for their accuracy.

-Can self-supervised learning be applied to different types of data?
+Yes, self-supervised learning can be applied to various types of data, including images, videos, text, and audio.

 Self-supervised learning is a critical aspect of artificial intelligence, as it allows systems to learn from the data they generate without needing human-labeled data.
 This means that businesses can harness the power of AI to analyze vast amounts of data and make predictions without the need for extensive human involvement in the training process.
 This can lead to significant cost savings and faster implementation of AI solutions in various business processes.